Size, strength and power are the three common goals for those who are hitting the training room hard. Here are some tips to help achieve each.

 When it comes to building muscle, research has shown the key is to reach failure no matter the weight or the reps it takes to get you there.
 If you can’t reach failure in your training, you may be falling short.

-A: Getting stronger requires different training than what one would use for building muscle.
+Getting stronger requires different training than what one would use for building muscle.
 To build strength one must lift weights heavier than one is used to.
-Again, it is two steps forward and one step back.
+Again, it is 2 steps forward and 1 step back.
 However, we must lift heavier for the movement we want to get stronger.
 For instance, if you want a stronger bench, you must bench heavier.

-If your goal is to increase your one rep max, you should work to get your current one rep max for two reps.
+If your goal is to increase your one rep max, you should work to get your current 1 rep max for 2 reps.
 This trains the connective tissue, like muscle and tendons, to handle the weight.
 Further, it trains the neuromuscular connections to handle the weight and control the movement more efficiently as well.
-Building strength involves being able to recruit all your muscles’ fast twitch motor units in a concerted fashion.
+Building strength involves being able to recruit all your muscle’s fast twitch motor units in a concerted fashion.

-5. Let’s switch gears and talk about nutrition.
-The GNC science team recommends adults doing strength training at high intensity (4 times or more per week; 45 min or more each time) include between 1.5-2.0 g/kg of body weight per day to support training.
+Let's switch gears and talk about nutrition.
+At GNC, we recommend adults doing strength training at high intensity (> 4 times/week; >45 min each time) include between 1.5-2.0 g of protein/kg of body weight per day to support training.
 Does the type of protein consumed vary based on the training goal?
 For example, should someone with a strength goal choose a different type of protein than someone with a size goal?

-A: Protein recommendations are the same whether you are training for muscle growth, strength or power.
-It is important to note that proteins are not created equal.
-Amino acid composition varies between protein sources.
+Protein recommendations are the same whether you are training for muscle growth, strength, or power.
+It is important to note that not all proteins are created equal.
+Amino acid composition vary between protein sources.
 Further, some proteins are better for rapidly absorbed post-workout recovery and others better support sustained amino acid levels throughout the day and night.

 Milk-derived whey protein isolates and hydrolysates are rapidly digested, are rich in branched-chain amino acids like leucine and are proven to be highly effective at turning on muscle protein synthesis.
-Similarly, casein, also derived from milk, has slower digestion and can help sustain blood levels of amino acids.
-These “building blocks” of amino acids are helpful to have available for muscle recovery.
+Similarly, casein, also derived from milk, has slower digestion.
+It can help sustain blood levels of amino acids, helping to have building blocks available for muscle recovery.

-By consuming protein rich meals every three hours—particularly around your workouts such as a post-workout whey protein shake—you can optimize muscle protein synthesis throughout the day.
-Additionally, an evening shake containing a blend with casein will give you sustained amino acid levels for recovery in your sleep.
+Consuming protein rich meals every ~3 hours and around workouts, such as a post-workout whey protein shake, you can optimize muscle protein synthesis throughout the day.
+An evening shake containing a blend with casein will give you sustained amino acid levels for recovery in your sleep.